 - Run MIPS reports bi-weekly and review in team meetings

-- *Save a copy of your final Quality and Advancing Care Information in your MIPS 2018 Audit binder
+- Run and Save a copy of your final Quality and PI reports in your MIPS 2018 Audit binder

 - Prepare for MIPS 2019